nasa/oceandata-notebooks/docs/faq.md

 Two key resources are recommended:

-- The [**Earth Data Cloud Cookbook**](#) – A general orientation to Earth Data Cloud created collaboratively by NASA OpenScapes mentors across all NASA DAACs, covering key concepts, tutorials, and how-to guides.
+- The [**Earth Data Cloud Cookbook**](https://nasa-openscapes.github.io/earthdata-cloud-cookbook/) – A general orientation to Earth Data Cloud created collaboratively by NASA OpenScapes mentors across all NASA DAACs, covering key concepts, tutorials, and how-to guides.
 - The [**Help Hub**](https://nasa.github.io/ocean-data-notebooks) – Maintained by the Ocean Ecology Lab, this includes regularly updated tutorials specific to PACE and OB.DAAC datasets (and beyond), all written to run both locally and in the cloud.
 A recent example is a tutorial on subsetting PACE OCI data, useful since OCI produces very large files and users often only need a portion of the data.

-Once you're ready to start working with data directly, the [**Earth Access**](#) Python library is the essential tool for authentication and streaming.
+Once you're ready to start working with data directly, the [**earthaccess**](https://earthaccess.readthedocs.io/) Python library is the essential tool for authentication and streaming.
 It's open-source and has become the standard point of access for Python-based (and some shell-based) workflows with Earth Data Cloud, handling two critical tasks:

 1. **Authentication** – Confirms who you are before granting access to data.
 2. **Streaming setup** – Establishes the connection needed to stream portions of a file directly, rather than requiring a full download.